Kenmak77/skills-github-pages/README.md

 3. Launch it and click on the update bonton

-4. (Optional) Delete the old Launcher files if you have 4
+4. (Optional) Delete the old Launcher files if you have more than 2

 5. Enjoy